You just can’t shut me up.

 In May of 2016 I spoke on a panel at one of the largest Digital Asset Management conferences in the world, DAM NY: The Art & Practice of Managing Digital Media.
 My panel, Decoupling of Digital Content: A Case Study on Collaboration, focused on my work as a metadata specialist with Allied Vaughn.
 Allied Vaughn had been working with two other consulting companies to decouple a client from their agencies by creating a unified DAM.
 I spoke about the challenges of migrating assets from multiple systems into a unified taxonomy and creating a metadata schema that makes sense to everyone, from packaging to marketing.
 It was a packed house.

-Click here to download a PDF of my Lightning Talk presentation for QuasiCon 2014.
-It’s called ‘ Moving Beyond Preservation Week: Digital Preservation Workshops in Public Libraries’ and it was the first iteration of an idea I’ve been working on for over a year, wherein we partner a public library with local cultural heritage institutions to teach the community about digital preservation.
-It was my first presentation in a conference setting and while my design skills are a bit more polished these days, I’m pretty proud of it.
-If you would like more information about this idea, please contact me.
+My first presentation in a conference setting was my Lightning Talk presentation for QuasiCon 2014.
+It’s called ‘ Moving Beyond Preservation Week: Digital Preservation Workshops in Public Libraries’ and it was the first iteration of an idea I worked on for over a year – a public library partners with local cultural heritage institutions to teach the community about digital preservation.

 This is me at my first big conference, the Michigan Library Association’s annual affair in Grand Rapids, Michigan.
 I presented a poster of my digital preservation workshop idea.
 The librarians who took interest had the best questions, and their perspectives have helped me shape my idea further.
 I took this picture for my mom.
 It’s on her fridge!

-Since there was so much interest from the library side in my partnership idea, I presented it to the preservation community at the Mid Michigan Digital Practitioners’s meeting on March 27, 2015.
+Since there was so much interest from the library side in my partnership idea, I presented it to the preservation community at the Mid Michigan Digital Practitioners’ meeting on March 27, 2015.
 Their questions and suggestions helped immensely.